 The next time you sit in front of a James Bond movie or Downton Abbey box-set you may be watching a solution to the well-documented problem with UK productivity.
 Cumbria Crystal, the nation’s last producer of completely hand-blown and hand-cut luxury English crystal, which is featured in both productions and supplied to all British Embassies worldwide, has recently boosted margins and turnover, and kept its business intact by improving its efficiency.

 Cumbria Crystal has been part of a Lancaster University Business Management School pilot scheme called Productivity Through People to find solutions to the nation’s ‘productivity puzzle’.
-According to the Office for National Statistics1 UK productivity – gross domestic product divided by the number of hours people worked – fell 0.1% in the second quarter and is stuck at below pre-downturn levels.
-It badly trails France and Germany where the average worker could leave work early on a Thursday afternoon and still produce the same as a Brit toiling all the way to Friday evening.
+According to the Office for National Statistics1 UK productivity – gross domestic product divided by the number of hours people worked – rose 0.4% in the second quarter.
+However, it still trails France and Germany where the average worker could leave work early on a Thursday afternoon and still produce the same as a Brit toiling all the way to Friday evening.

 Through the scheme Cumbria Crystal has been given the opportunity to benchmark its performance and operations against its peers, visit major firms such as Siemens, BAE Systems and Rolls-Royce, and take part in masterclass sessions with Siemens senior management.
 The focus has been on engaging and empowering staff, improving maintenance, getting things right first time in the manufacturing process and understanding how technology and innovation can help.